rust-lang/rust-forge/src/release/issue-triaging.md

       You can of course answer the question too :) (but make sure to mention that the user should go to URLO/Discord next time).
 - Add appropriate labels ([Labels](#labels))
     - Specifically, `T-*` and `C-*` are the most relevant
-- If the issue contains no reproduction but needs one, ask for one and add the `S-needs-repro` label
+- If the issue contains no reproduction but needs one (when in doubt, it needs one), ask for one and add the `S-needs-repro` label
-- The issue is the wrong place for some kinds of feature requests.
+- The issue tracker is the wrong place for some kinds of feature requests.
 Tell the author about it.
-    - Library API requests should follow [its processes](https://std-dev-guide.rust-lang.org/development/feature-lifecycle.html).
+    - Standard library API requests should follow [libs-api processes](https://std-dev-guide.rust-lang.org/development/feature-lifecycle.html).
     - Language changes should be redirected to [IRLO](https://internals.rust-lang.org/) or Zulip (t-lang).
-- If the issue could benefit from bisecting the regression, add `E-needs-bisection` (or do the bisection yourself)
+- If the issue could benefit from bisecting the regression (when in doubt, it can), add `E-needs-bisection` (or do the bisection yourself)
 - Does this issue require nightly?
 Add `requires-nightly`.
 - Is the issue a regression?
 Apply the `regression-untriaged` label (or figure out what regression it is exactly)
 - If you happen to know people who this issue is relevant to, ping them.
-    - For example, write `cc @ThatPerson` if `ThatPerson` has been working a lot on the problematic feature recently
+    - For example, write `cc @ThatPerson` if `ThatPerson` has been working a lot on the feature in question recently.
 - Does this issue require incomplete or internal features?
 Add `requires-{incomplete,internal}-features`.

 For applying and removing labels, unprivileged users can use **@rustbot** to add or remove